 Confidentiality

-Generally, communication between the client and therapist is completely confidential and will not be released to any third party without written authorization from the client, except where required by law.
+Generally, communication between client and therapist is completely confidential and will not be released to any third party without written authorization from the client, except where required by law.
 Exceptions to confidentiality include, but are not limited to, reporting child, elder and dependent adult abuse, when a client makes a serious threat of violence toward a reasonably identifiable victim, or when a client is dangerous to himself or herself or the person or property of another.
 Confidentiality may also be breached if I am required by law to respond to a subpoena.

 Electronic communications such as cell phones and email are not always secure and can be intercepted.